dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ### Custom 1-bit Waveform Funcitons ()

 I will want to work out a few custom waveform functions for this project.
 As of this writing I have all ready started a custom pulse waveform function.
 I will want to expand this by making a noise waveform as well that will also work with 1-bit, but might also what to work out one that will read raw 1-bit data also.
+The raw data tool will then be used as a way to playback any kind of binary data including sound samples that are converted to 1 bit sample depth.

+## IDEAS FOR ADDITIONAL PROJECTS BASED ON WHAT I HAVE STARTED IN 1BIT_MIX16

+Once I have the general idea of what I want to do working okay here I can move on to starting some additional projects.

+### Merge down project

+The merge down project might just need to be the same code I worked out here, just with a whole other function for creating the final 16bit mix.

 ### Better Standards for Storing Music ()

 I would like to have one or more standards for working out what the music should be for each track in terms of at least pitch and timing.
 I might want to just import from a standard such as MIDI, which will be fine for pitch and timing, however there is also things like changing the duty cycle when using the pule waveform, and other waveform spicific values.
-So maybe for this project alone I will want to work out some kind of custom format that is just a plain text file format of some kind that allows for setting pitch, timing, and waveform values.
+I might be able to do this by just extending JSON exports from MIDI files, in any case I think it would be best to have both MIDI files and JSON exports where I can do any werid custom stuff I might need to do.

 ### 24-bit/16-bit to 1-bit conversion tools